p42/nginx-alpine/README.md

 ## CI/CD

 Projects are using automated build/test/deploy pipelines availabe in GitLab.
-This strategy requires that you enable CI/CD on your GitLab project.
+This strategy requires that you enable CI/CD on your GitLab project. **To enable pipelines, rename .gitlab-ci.yml.default to .gitlab-ci.yml.**

 ### Writing/Configuring Tests